Brickworks (company): 2020s

 In 2020, Amazon announced plans to construct Australia's largest warehouse and distribution facility in land held by the Brickworks-Goodman Joint Venture Trust in the Western Sydney suburb of Oakdale West.
 The distribution facility will be a development for the JV Trust, a 50-50 joint venture between Brickworks and Goodman Group.
 On 14.9 hectares, the 26-metre high-bay facility will comprise three mezzanine levels providing a total floor space of 191,170 sqm.
 The building is targeted to be completed in the second half of 2021.
 Amazon is the second customer to pre-commit to Oakdale West, following the announcement of Coles Group in January 2019.

 March 2022 saw the opening of Brickworks Flagship Design Studio in New York City on Fifth Avenue, with two additional design studios also opening in Philadelphia in 2021 and Baltimore in 2022.

 In June 2025, Brickworks and minority owner Soul Patts agreed to a $14 billion merger, whereby Brickworks would own 19% of the merged entity.
+The merger completed in September following which Brickworks was delisted and the merged company was renamed Washington H. Soul Pattinson and Company, trading under the ticker "SOL".